Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Resolving a Fundamental Question

-Npda's can produce various output values on their output tapes along numerous computation paths.
+Along their numerous accepting computation paths, npda's can produce various output values on their output tapes.
+We flexibly allow npda's to reject an input, producing no valid output values.
 When the number of output values is always limited to at most one, we obtain {\em single-valued} partial functions.
-Such single-valued partial functions are obviously seen as multi-valued partial functions, but multi-valued partial functions are, in general, not single-valued.
+Such single-valued partial functions can be obviously treated as multi-valued partial functions, but multi-valued partial functions are, in general, not single-valued.
 For expressing a relationship between multi-valued and single-valued partial functions, it is therefore more appropriate to ask a question of whether multi-valued partial functions can be {\em refined} by single-valued partial functions, where ``refinement'' is a notion discussed initially for NP functions \cite{Sel94} and it refers to a certain natural restriction on the outcomes of multi-valued functions.
 To be more precise, we say that a function $g$ is a {\em refinement} (also called ``uniformization'' \cite{KSY07}) of another function $f$ if and only if (i) $f$ and $g$ have the same domain and (ii) for every input $x$ in the domain of $f$, all output values of $g$ on $x$ are also output values of $f$ on the same input $x$.
-When $g$ is particularly single-valued, $g$ acts as a ``selection'' function that picks exactly one value from a set of output values of $f$ on $x$ whenever the set is nonempty.
+When $g$ is particularly single-valued, $g$ acts as a ``selection'' function that picks exactly one value out of a set of output values of $f$ on $x$ whenever the set is nonempty.
 This refinement notion is known to play a significant role also in language recognition.
 In a polynomial-time setting, for instance, if we can effectively find an accepting computation path of any polynomial-time nondeterministic Turing machine, then every \emph{multi-valued partial NP function} (which is computed by a certain polynomial-time nondeterministic Turing machine) has a refinement in the form of single-valued NP function.
 Therefore, this ``no-refinement'' claim for multi-valued partial NP functions immediately leads to a negative answer to the long-standing $\p=?\np$ question.
-More generally, multi-valued partial $\sigmap{k}$-functions in the so-called \emph{NPMV-hierarchy} are not, in general refined by single-valued partial $\sigmap{k}$-functions as long as the polynomial(-time) hierarchy forms an infinite hierarchy \cite{FHOS97,Sel96}.
+More generally, multi-valued partial $\sigmap{k}$-functions in the so-called \emph{NPMV-hierarchy} $\{\sigmapmv{k},\pipmv{k}\mid k\geq1\}$ are not in general refined by single-valued partial $\sigmap{k}$-functions as long as the polynomial(-time) hierarchy forms an infinite hierarchy \cite{FHOS97,Sel96}.